in this section:

 Spatial Targeting

-Under ESF Priority 1 a level of spatial targeting has been implemented.
-Areas will be eligible based on an annually reviewed and published list of local authorities meeting two criteria: the 10 authorities with the biggest share of the worst 15 per cent of deprived neighbourhoods and; the 7 authorities with the worst incidence of people not engaged in education, employment or training (NEET).
+Under ESF Priority 1 a level of spatial targeting was implemented.
+Eligibility is based on an annually reviewed and published list of local authorities meeting two criteria: the 10 authorities with the biggest share of the worst 15 per cent of deprived neighbourhoods and; the 7 authorities with the worst incidence of people not engaged in education, employment or training (NEET).

 The following local authority areas are currently eligible for support under this Priority: